mansa-team/.github/profile/README.md

 ### Support This Project

-This project is developed and maintained by students working on their Final Paper.
+This project is developed and maintained by students.
 If you find this project interesing and would like to support our development efforts, any financial contribution would be greatly appreciated and help us continue improving this work.

 You can support us through:
 - [GitHub Sponsors](https://github.com/sponsors/mansa-team)